Cidaas/cidaas-sdk-ios-v2/Example/Readme/PureNativeLogin.md

 #### Register User

-While registering user, if system found similar users already registered,that list is shown to user.
-User can decide whether to use one of the existing logins, or choose to ignore all shown details. ****registerUser()**** method can be called to ignore shown result and register details in registration form as a new user.
+While registering the new user, if the system finds already registered similar users, the list of similar users is displayed.
+The user can decide whether to use one of the existing logins, or choose to ignore all shown user accounts. ****registerUser()**** method can be called to ignore shown result and register details in registration form as a new user.

 ```swift
 cidaas.registerUser(track_id:"45a921cf-ee26-46b0-9bf4-58636dced99f") {